shaystrong/who-is-shay/README.md

 ## Management Style

 * I value transparency.
 I will be as direct as I can, although I will admit that I am a massive introvert and have to constantly be diligent in practicing direct feedback.
-I am a straightforward, authentic leader.
 I expect my leads to also be transparent and direct.
 * As a scientist, I like facts and data.
 I dislike games or the manipulation of details.
 * I like to think through things before speaking.
 * <i>Data or death.</i> Just kidding.
 But data is imperative for me to make decisions for the team or to help you with a problem or project.
 When you present ideas or information to me, be data-driven and quantitative if possible.
 Avoid qualitative assessements, especially when talking about engineering projects.
 I am a PhD scientist afterall.